Call us today

-Apixaban, also known by the brand name Eliquis, is an anticoagulant medication designed to prevent blood clots by thinning the blood for people suffering from AF in an effort to minimize the risk for strokes and dangerous blood clots.
+Apixaban, also known by the brand name Eliquis, is an anticoagulant medication designed to prevent blood clots by thinning the blood for people suffering from atrial fibrillation (AF) in an effort to minimize the risk for strokes and dangerous blood clots.
 Eliquis is also prescribed to help treat deep vein thrombosis (DVT) and pulmonary embolism (PE), and to lower the risk of reoccurrence.
 In addition, Eliquis can be prescribed to a person after a hip or knee replacement to reduce the risk for DVT and subsequent PE.

 Eliquis is considered a novel oral anticoagulant (NOAC) medication that works as a direct Xa inhibitor factor in the bloodstream.
 As published in the journal Core Evidence, AF is a common condition that affects the elderly population, and apixaban is one of the newest NOAC medications approved to treat this common form of cardiac arrhythmia.

 The medication can be highly effective and medically beneficial; however, it does have some pretty serious risk factors as well.
 Eliquis prescribing information carries a black box warning, the strongest type of warning issued, letting people know about an increased risk for excessive and potentially irreversible bleeding, a possible spinal hematoma that can lead to permanent paralysis in people who have a spinal puncture, and an increased risk for stroke when the medication is stopped suddenly or too soon.
 Abuse of a drug like Eliquis can increase the odds for a dangerous side effect and potentially fatal outcome.